rpinset/all-addons-OCA/mail_post_defer/readme/CONFIGURE.rst

-You need to do nothing.
+You usually don't need to do anything.
 The module is configured appropriately out of the box.
+Just make sure the following scheduled actions are active:

+- Mail: Email Queue Manager (mail.ir_cron_mail_scheduler_action)
+- Notification: Send scheduled message notifications (mail.ir_cron_send_scheduled_message)

 The mail queue processing is made by a cron job.
 This is normal Odoo behavior, not specific to this module.
 However, since you will start using that queue for